Tectu/malloy/readme.md

 # Features
 The following list provides an overview of the currently implemented features.
 Some of these are optional and can be enabled/disabled.

-- Plain or TLS connections
+- Plain or TLS connections (HTTP / HTTPS)
 - HTTP
   - Server
     - Request router